 How do placebos work?

 The word ‘placebo’ comes from the Latin and means ‘I shall please’.
-Placebos relay on the power of your belief and they work by convincing you that they will work – and they are much more than just your wishful thinking – they have more power than you have ever imagined.
-In medicine, it could be anything, a pill, a nasal spray, an injection, a fake surgery or just a longer visit to your doctor.
-In feng shui, it’s the feng shui remedies and interventions that work like the placebo boosting the chances of feng shui working for you.
-Research has shown that an elaborate ritual of visiting a doctor can have a positive, placebo effect on your health and the longer the visit the better (the GP’s average time consultation in the UK is 9 minutes and 22 seconds) because the attention and empathy you’re receiving from your doctor will reduce anxiety and lead to healing.
+Placebos rely on the power of your belief, and they work by convincing you that they will work – and they are much more than just your wishful thinking – they have more power than you have ever imagined.
+In medicine, it could be anything: a pill, a nasal spray, an injection, a fake surgery or just a longer visit to your doctor.
+In feng shui, it’s the feng shui remedies and interventions that work like the placebo, boosting the chances of feng shui working for you.
+Research has shown that an elaborate ritual of visiting a doctor can have a positive, placebo effect on your health and the longer the visit, the better (the GP’s average time consultation in the UK is 9 minutes and 22 seconds) because the attention and empathy you’re receiving from your doctor will reduce anxiety and lead to healing.
 The shape and colour of pills will affect how you respond to them.
 For example, blue and white pills have the greatest painkilling effect, while red and yellow have a stimulating function.
 Taking two pills twice a day is obviously better than just one pill/day.

-Examples of placebo effect
+Examples of the placebo effect

 In one study, beginner golfers who were told that they were using professional putters were more accurate as a result.
-In another study, people were told that by wearing designer sunglasses they can more easily decipher small writing.
-In one placebo study the power of expectation was confirmed by a simple demonstration that drinking pure water can increase alertness and raise blood pressure if you’re told it contains caffeine.
+In another study, people were told that by wearing designer sunglasses, they could more easily decipher small writing.
+In one placebo study, the power of expectation was confirmed by a simple demonstration that drinking pure water can increase alertness and raise blood pressure if you’re told it contains caffeine.
 In sport, there was a placebo study on marathon runners and debilitating fatigue, known as ‘hitting the wall’.
 The study showed that male and female runners who were merely expecting to ‘hit the wall’ increased the likelihood.
 A study run by Brian Clark at Ohio University demonstrated you can improve your fitness with the power of your mind just by thinking about the exercises.
-And finally, just changing your environment can make you feel younger as the 1992 study has shown when pensioners were sent to a monastery and were told to behave as if they were 22 years younger (as if principle).
-The place was decorated as if the year was 1959 and filled with environmental cues, premiers, anchors from that area ie music, films, fashion, interior design features, etc. Within just five days, the pensioners’ health improved as well as their thinking and mood.
+And finally, just changing your environment can make you feel younger, as the 1992 study has shown when pensioners were sent to a monastery and were told to behave as if they were 22 years younger (as if principle).
+The place was decorated as if the year was 1959 and filled with environmental cues, premiers, and anchors from that area ie music, films, fashion, interior design features, etc. Within just five days, the pensioners’ health improved, as well as their thinking and mood.

 Placebo can even work if you know there is nothing in it